Pete-Hall/to-do-list/README.md

 - [ ] add comments for clarity
 - [ ] update readme to describe what's happening

+- [ ] add toggle ability to the update button

 ## Stretch Goals Tasks
 - [ ] figure out a way to toggle whether or not a task is completed (vs completing it and that decision being final)